Power Surge: Clemson dominates rivalry series opener over Gamecocks

 |Friday, February 28, 2020 9:51 PM- -

-COLUMBIA -- Clemson’s lineup went into the rivalry series against the Gamecocks with two home runs in eight games.
+COLUMBIA -- Clemson’s lineup went into the rivalry series against South Carolina with two home runs in eight games.

 After six innings Friday evening at Founders Park, the Tigers had powered three balls over the wall -- and that combined with a dominant effort from junior left-hander Sam Weatherly to top the Gamecocks in game one of the three-site series, 7-1.
 The cold night seemed to indicate an incoming pitcher’s duel with two aces on the mound -- South Carolina right-hander Carmen Mlodzinski sporting an 0.64 ERA through two starts and Weatherly countering with an 0.90 mark.
 And that appeared to be the case through three frames until Clemson catcher Adam Hackenberg lofted a double to left field in the fourth.
 Tigers freshman right fielder Dylan Brewer then powered his first career home run to right field to break the tie.
 Clemson (8-1) used a similar recipe in the fifth with a Kier Meredith one-out double preceding a no-doubt shot to left-center from Davis Sharpe to double the Tigers’ lead.
 Meredith got in on the action in the next frame with a runner already aboard, rocketing a 3-2 pitch to right-center and extending the Clemson edge to 6-0 for his first home run since the 2018 season.